python/cpython/Doc/library/runpy.rst

    The special global variables ``__name__``, ``__spec__``, ``__file__``,
    ``__cached__``, ``__loader__`` and ``__package__`` are set in the globals
-   dictionary before the module code is executed (Note that this is a minimal set of variables - other variables may be set implicitly as an interpreter implementation detail).
+   dictionary before the module code is executed (note that this is a minimal set of variables - other variables may be set implicitly as an interpreter implementation detail).